SkunkworksAI/hydra-moe/README.md

 ## Compute Requirements

-Our MoE initiative is bottlenecked by compute.
-We are currently seeking supporters to provide us access to reliable continuous compute for the next 3-6 months.
+Skunkworks team is currently seeking supporters/sponsors to provide us access to reliable continuous compute for the next 3-6 months.
 Our target compute objective is 64x GPUs (preferably H100s/A100s).
+This compute will help us scale our MoE experiments and the most performant MoE architecture to GPT-4 level performance.

 ## Collaborations